syncfusion-content/uwp-docs/uwp/Charts/Getting-Started.md

 # Getting Started with UWP Charts (SfChart)

-This section explains you the steps required to populate the Chart with data, header, add data labels, legend and tooltips to the Chart.
+This section explains the steps required to populate the Chart with data, header, add data labels, legend and tooltips to the Chart.
 This section covers only the minimal features that you need to know to get started with the Chart.

 ## Adding Chart Reference

-Refer this [article](https://help.syncfusion.com/uwp/add-syncfusion-controls) to know how to add Syncfusion® controls in Visual Studio projects through various way.
+Refer this [article](https://help.syncfusion.com/uwp/add-syncfusion-controls) to know how to add Syncfusion® controls in Visual Studio projects through various ways.
 You can also refer [this](https://help.syncfusion.com/uwp/control-dependencies) link to know about the assemblies required for adding Chart to your project.

 ## Initialize Chart